 Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministries

-You’ve been told by a mental health professional you are not psychologically normal.
-Your diagnosis is Mood Disorder of one sort or another.
+You’ve been told by a mental health professional you are have a diagnosis.
 Is this a life sentence?

 It depends.
 We do not yet have the “penicillin” for mood disorders such as bipolar depression and major depression.
-No medication has been made available that will perfectly and always maintain brain chemical balance for each person.
+No medication has been made available that will perfectly control symptoms of schizophrenia or without fail maintain brain chemical balance for each person.
 By that definition, there is yet no cure.

-From this insider’s viewpoint, depression (more than sad) and anxiety (much more than worry), are constants restrained from taking over by use of management skills.
-These skills, I might add, are spiritual, physical, and mental in nature.
-I grow weak in the fight; some days are good, others are not so good.
+From this insider’s viewpoint, diagnosable depression and anxiety are restrained from taking over one’s life by the practice of management skills.
+These skills, I might add, are spiritual, emotional, physical, and mental in nature.
+I can grow weak in the fight; most days are better.

 It is in the slow process of awareness, learning, and applying, that I have gained more control over how depression and anxiety interfere with my goals, relationships, and daily functioning.
 Being as each human is unique, the strategies that work for me are not one-size-fits-all solutions.

-Ultimately, no diagnosis of a mood disorder is a life sentence.
+Ultimately, no diagnosis is a life sentence.
 We seek treatment.
-We try new coping skills and deepen a relationship with God.
+We try new coping skills and deepen our relationship with God.
 We learn to function within the challenges, to make choices within our control and allow for limitations.

-We move beyond feeling like victims and become victors.
+We move beyond feeling like perpetual victims and become contented victors.

 Comments are always welcome (see tab below) NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.